-Craig L. Brown, undersecretary of the Youth and Adult Correctional Agency, was named director
+Craig L. Brown, Undersecretary of the Youth and Adult Correctional Agency, was named Director.

-Francisco J. Alarcon, Chief Deputy Director, was appointed director.
+Francisco J. Alarcon, Chief Deputy Director, was appointed Director.

-CYA Institutions and Camps were changed to include “Youth Correctional”
+CYA Institutions and Camps were changed to include “Youth Correctional.”

-Gregorio S. Zermeno, Superintendent at the De Witt Nelson Correctional Facility, was appointed director in March.
+Gregorio S. Zermeno, Superintendent at the De Witt Nelson Correctional Facility, was appointed Director in March.

-Karl Holton Drug and Alcohol Abuse Treatment Center in Stockton closed in September.
+The Karl Holton Drug and Alcohol Abuse Treatment Center in Stockton closed in September.
 The facility first opened in 1968.

-Walter Allen III was appointed director by Governor Arnold Schwarzenegger.
+Walter Allen III was appointed Director by Governor Arnold Schwarzenegger.
 Mr. Allen was the Assistant Chief for the California Department of Justice, Bureau of Narcotics Enforcement.

-February, the Northern Youth Correctional Reception Center and Clinic in Sacramento closed.
+In February, the Northern Youth Correctional Reception Center and Clinic in Sacramento closed.
 The reception center-clinic first opened in 1956.

-February, the Ventura Youth Correctional Facility in Camarillo returned to a females-only facility.
+Additionally, in February, the Ventura Youth Correctional Facility in Camarillo returned to a females-only facility.
 Male youths are housed at the S. Carraway Public Service and Fire Center.

 In a reorganization of the California corrections agencies, the CYA became the Division of Juvenile Justice (DJJ) within the Department of Corrections and Rehabilitation.

-June, Bernard Warner was appointed as Chief Deputy Secretary for the DJJ.
+In June, Bernard Warner was appointed as Chief Deputy Secretary for the DJJ.

-July 31, El Paso de Robles and De Witt Nelson Youth Correctional Facilities closed.
+On July 31, El Paso de Robles and De Witt Nelson Youth Correctional Facilities closed.

 In October, David Murphy, a 20 year veteran school administrator, is named DJJ’s Superintendent of Education, fulfilling a significant requirement of the Farrell reform plan for Education.

-The Preston Youth Correctional Facility in Ione is closed in June.
+The Preston Youth Correctional Facility in Ione closed in June.
 Opened as the Preston School of Industry in 1894, it was the state’s second facility built specifically to house juvenile offenders.

-Due to a declining number of youth eligible for fire-fighting duty, DJJ consolidates its juvenile fire crews to Pine Grove, vacating the S. Carraway Public Service and Fire Protection Center in Camarillo (Ventura County).
+Due to a declining number of youth eligible for firefighting duty, DJJ consolidates its juvenile fire crews to Pine Grove, vacating the S. Carraway Public Service and Fire Protection Center in Camarillo (Ventura County).